parflow/parflow/docs/user_manual/source/pfsystem.rst

 In all cases the “main" ParFlow input file is the ``.tcl`` file.
 This input file is a TCL script with some special routines to create a database which is used as the input for ParFlow.
-See §[Main Input File (.tcl)][ADD LINK TO MAIN INPUT FILE SECTION] for details on the format of this file.
+See §:ref:`Main Input File (.tcl)` for details on the format of this file.
 The input values into ParFlow are defined by a key/value pair.
 For each key you provide the associated value using the ``pfset`` command inside the input script.